eugenesvk/action-homebrew-bump-cask/README.md

 ## Known issues

-- `livecheck` mode in Homebrew fails to get the latest version is target repo's versioning scheme changed (e.g., `0.1.0` from today will be sorted as an older version than some `20201023201011-abcdefg` )
+- `livecheck` mode in Homebrew fails to get the latest version if target repo's versioning scheme changed (e.g., `0.1.0` from today will be sorted as an older version than some `20201023201011-abcdefg` )